Cost Guides

 A transparent breakdown of interior, exterior, and cabinet painting costs in Toronto and the GTA — with line-item pricing, what drives the numbers, and how to avoid surprise add-ons.

-Painting is one of the highest-ROI projects you can do on a Toronto home — but it's also one where quotes can vary by thousands of dollars for what looks like the same job.
-Here's a transparent breakdown of what we charge across Toronto and the GTA in 2026, what actually drives those numbers, and how to make sure you're comparing apples to apples when you collect quotes.
+Painting is one of the highest-ROI projects you can do on a Toronto home — but it's also one where quotes can vary widely for what looks like the same job.
+Here's a transparent breakdown of what to expect across Toronto and the GTA in 2026, what actually drives the numbers, and how to make sure you're comparing apples to apples when you collect quotes.

 What actually drives the price?